Forgiving and being forgiven can sometimes make you feel like you’re going in circles. Here’s some relief from the dizziness.

 Yet, on some level, this is a reality for any relationship.
 We are all imperfect beings, lumps of clay in the hands of the Potter.
 He shapes us and makes us into something glorious, but not in a day.
 Personal transformation has always been more of a process than an event.

 When Jesus said to forgive a repentant person seven times in the same day, he was correcting those in the crowd that had a three-strike rule, believing that after someone repeated a sin three times there was no more forgiveness available.
 Jesus made it clear that when it comes to personal forgiveness, there is no such thing as a three-strike rule.
+He doesn’t have a three-strike rule, so neither should we.
 Just forgive, that’s the only rule.

 On this side of Heaven, we will have never repented or forgiven someone for the last time.
 There will always be a next time.
-Hopefully, it won’t be seven times in the same day (that was probably hyperbole), but it is inevitable, there will be an occasion where, once again, we will either need to seek forgiveness or extend it.
+Hopefully, it won’t be seven times in the same day (that was probably hyperbole), but it is inevitable, there will be an occasion where, once again, we will either need to seek forgiveness, extend forgiveness, or both.

 Forgiveness is not easy, but it is necessary.
 Thank God for forgiveness.